David Holoubek: Czech Republic national team U18

 In February 2020 Holoubek became a manager of Czech Republic U18.

 Czech Republic national team

 On 6 September 2020, it was announced that Holoubek would take charge of the Czech Republic national team in their match against Scotland on the following day, as the entire squad and coaching staff which played against Slovakia on 4 September had to be replaced due to positive SARS-CoV-2 tests.

+Mladá Boleslav

+On 2 January 2024, Holoubek signed a contract with Mladá Boleslav.

+Dukla Prague

+On 16 June 2025, Holoubek was appointed as the manager of Dukla Prague.